Broadway's Been Captivated by Disney Magic for 25 Years. Now's the Time to See Why

 Disney on Broadway has become so much a part of the landscape in New York, you can see the The Lion King every day in the Times Square backdrop of Good Morning America.

-But one of the latest (and we think greatest) ways that Disney has transcended the theater walls is the Disney on Broadway: 25th Anniversary exhibit at the Fashion Institute of Technology (Sept.
-19 - Oct.
-6), where you'll find reimagined versions of the costumes of 10 female characters, from Tarzan’s Jane to Newsies’ original-for-Broadway female reporter, Katherine.
+But one of the latest (and we think greatest) ways that Disney has transcended the theater walls is the Disney on Broadway: 25th Anniversary exhibit at the Fashion Institute of Technology, where you'll find re-imagined versions of the costumes of 10 female characters, from Tarzan’s Jane to Newsies’ original-for-Broadway female reporter, Katherine.
 There's also a blowout anniversary concert scheduled for Nov.
 4 at the New Amsterdam Theater: Celebrating 25 Magical Years of Disney on Broadway.
 The show will star Whoopi Goldberg, among other A-Listers, who'll perform a decades-spanning array of Disney on Broadway hits to benefit the iconic Broadway Cares/Equity Fights AIDS organization.

 Disney on Broadway's influence goes far beyond the island of Manhattan.
-Each of the three Broadway shows is also represented across the U.S. with touring productions (right now, Aladdin is in North Carolina while The Lion King is in Boston and Frozen is premiering in L.A.).
+Each of the three Broadway shows is also represented across the U.S. with touring productions (right now, Aladdin is in Baltimore, with Tampa on the horizon, while The Lion King is in Boston and Frozen is premiering in L.A.).
 And with 19 productions in seven countries, there’s a show in progress almost every hour of the day.

 Indeed, what started as a single production a quarter of a century ago has turned into an epic global phenomenon.
 And as one generation of fandom brings the next into the fold, you'd be forgiven for thinking you can hear Circle of Life in the background.